textileio/community/docs/threads/index.md

 ThreadDB allows you to handle user identities (for access control and security/encryption) in the best way for your app and your users.
 In order to handle *multiple* peers collaborating on a single database, as well as the ability to handle storage *on behalf* of a user, ThreadDB expects a simple Identity interface for singing and validating database updates.
 See the Hub documentation on [user identities](../hub/apis.md#user-identities) for details.

-## Replication with the Hub

-ThreadDB has been designed to support trustless peers on the network to provide services that improve or enhance performance and experience for end-users.
-[The Hub](../hub/index.md) offers Thread Services for relay, replication, and backup that you can add for your users in a couple of minutes.
-You can learn more about Identity, Access Control, and other advanced topics, in the Hub documentation.

 ### Connect to the Hub

 1. [Create an Account](../hub/accounts.md#account-setup)